Brent Moss

-Brent A. Moss (January 30, 1972 – November 13, 2022) was an American professional football player who was a running back in the National Football League (NFL).
-He played college football for the Wisconsin Badgers from 1991–1994.
-Moss played in the NFL with the Miami Dolphins and St. Louis Rams.
+Brent A. Moss (January 30, 1972 – November 13, 2022) was an American professional football running back who played in the National Football League (NFL) and XFL.
+He played college football for the Wisconsin Badgers, winning the Big Ten Most Valuable Player and Jim Brown Trophy in 1993.
+He played for the St. Louis Rams, Amsterdam Admirals and the Memphis Maniax.

-High school career
+Early life

 Brent Moss was a 3-year (1986–1989) letter winner in football as tailback at Racine Park High School in Racine, Wisconsin where he wore number 31 and rushed for over 5,000 yards.
 During the November 12, 1988 Division I Wisconsin WIAA State Football Championship Game, as a junior Moss rushed for 202 yards and 3 touchdowns on the turf of Camp Randall Stadium in Madison, Wisconsin.
 This led the Racine Park Panthers to a victory over the Superior Spartans 34-14 and the State Football Championship for Wisconsin's highest division.
 Moss was named the game's MVP and was later named 1st team All-State (WIAA).
 During the 1989 season at Racine Park, Moss would also be named 1st team All-State (WIAA) and led the Panthers to the state semi-final game.

 College career

 In the 1993 season the 5 ft 8 in, 205 lb tailback led the Badgers to a Big Ten Conference title and their first Rose Bowl berth since 1963.
-The Badgers defeated the #13 UCLA Bruins 21-16 to claim their first ever Rose Bowl victory.
+The Badgers defeated the #13 UCLA Bruins 21–16 to claim their first ever Rose Bowl victory.
 Moss was a big part of the win, rushing for 158 yards and two touchdowns en route to being honored the game's MVP.
 He was also voted the Big Ten's most valuable player that year and was the recipient of the Silver Football, awarded by the Chicago Tribune as the Big Ten's player of the year for 1993.